 The Garden offers free guided tours and traditional Chinese tea.

 It is part of a larger plan to market Vancouver’s Chinatown and to improve business and living conditions in Vancouver’s Downtown Eastside.

 Gastown was Vancouver’s first downtown core and is named after “Gassy”, a Yorkshire seaman and barkeep who arrived in 1867 to open the area’s first saloon.
 The town soon prospered and quickly became a general center of trade and commerce on Burrard Inlet.
 Story: Gassy asked the employees of the sawmill to help him to build this saloon after work in exchange for beers.

 Finish your ride along Canada Place and Coal Harbour

 Canada Place is the home of the Vancouver Convention Centre, the Pan Pacific Vancouver Hotel, Vancouver’s World Trade Centre, and FlyOver Canada (a virtual flight ride).

-The discovery of coal by captain Vancouver in the harbour in 1862 inspired the name.
-Within the harbour is a floating gas station for marine vessels.
+The discovery of coal by captain Vancouver in the harbor in 1862 inspired the name.
+Within the harbor is a floating gas station for marine vessels.

 Coal Harbour is home to Vancouver Harbour Water Aerodrome.
 Seaplanes are very popular for tourists to discover the city from the sky.
 A 30-minute tour will cost you 159$ based on two people.